macder/wfv-validation/README.md

 ## TODO:
 - Expose an api for the front end to support singe configuration.
 - Support for custom validation rules.
-- Store validation result in session or cookie to eliminate ugly url query.
 - Standardize storage for default error messages.

 ## Install